currentsmms-kd/spelling-stars/README.md

    - Review error telemetry: `logger.metrics.getErrors()`
    - Clear React Query cache: `queryClient.clear()`
    - Reload page to reset mutation states

+6. **"Game won't advance to next word"**
+   - This was a known bug, now fixed in November 2025 update
+   - If still experiencing: Clear browser cache and reload
+   - Check browser console for JavaScript errors
+   - Ensure you're on the latest version of the app

+7. **"Auto-save indicator stuck on 'Saving...'"**
+   - Check network tab for failed requests
+   - Verify Supabase connection is active
+   - Try manual save by navigating away and back
+   - Clear React Query cache: `queryClient.clear()` in console

+8. **"Bulk delete not working in List Editor"**
+   - Ensure words are selected (checkboxes checked)
+   - Confirm delete action in the confirmation dialog
+   - Check browser console for errors
+   - Verify you have permission to delete (parent role)

+9. **"CSV import fails or imports wrong data"**
+   - Ensure CSV format: one word per line, or columns: word,phonetic,voice
+   - Check for special characters or encoding issues (use UTF-8)
+   - Preview shows first 5 words - verify before importing
+   - Large files (>100 words) may take time to import

+10. **"Toast notifications not appearing"**
+    - Check if browser has notification permissions
+    - Verify react-hot-toast is loaded (check Network tab)
+    - Try different browser to rule out extension conflicts
+    - Check browser console for toast-related errors

 **Debugging Tips:**